hkagei/regex-tutorial/gist-template.md

 # Regular Expressions (RegEx) Tutorial

-For this tutorial, I will be explaining what a Regular Expression (RegEx for short) is all about, and how it is used.
+For this tutorial, I will be explaining what a Regular Expression (RegEx for short) is all about, and how it is used to verify a search term.
+A regular expression (or RegEx) is a series of characters which define a specific search pattern.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+I will be covering and breaking down what forms a Regex component that is used to match email values.

 Matching email:
 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/